ramseyjonah114/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 In fewer words, this quote emphasizes that optimizing code before it's necessary or without profiling can lead to unnecessary complexity and potential bugs, often outweighing the benefits.
 Instead, focus on writing clear, maintainable code first, and optimize only when you have identified genuine performance bottlenecks through testing and measurement.

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

+Remember to take breaks throughout the day to clear your mind and recharge.
+Avoid getting caught up in long stretches of uninterrupted work, as this can lead to burnout and decreased productivity.
+Instead, set a timer for 25 minutes and focus solely on the task at hand.
+When the timer goes off, take a short break and return to work with renewed energy.